 To kick things off let’s start with the basics.

-If there is one thing we would expect our members to know off the bat it’s that keeping your password safe is important.
+If there is one thing we would expect our members to know off the bat it’s that keeping your password safe - and making it a good one - is important.

 Your password is the magic key to your Trade Me account, and if not safeguarded correctly it can cause you a bunch of trouble down the line.